 I'm really bothered by some people's notion that going vegan is going to cost them more than an omnivorous diet, and I suppose it could, if you're eating crappy, processed food for which you're covering the cost of processing, packaging, and, most likely, refrigeration.

 I shop for my groceries once a week, buying food for breakfast, lunch, and dinner for two people, 90% or better of it organic, for $100 a week or less.
 That comes out to less than $5 per person per meal.
 In the summer, when I can buy most of my food at my local farmers market, the cost of a meal drops below $3, and I know that many vegans are able to cover their food bills with even less.
+This post over at Vegan FAQ even details a weekly grocery list that can cost less than $25 a week!

 So...no more whining!

-Jen just made the Fox City Foxz flat track roller derby league.
+In other news, vegan superhero Jen just made the Fox City Foxz flat track roller derby league.
 Go show her some love.

 Thursday, January 3, 2008